 I learned a long time ago the wisest thing I could do is be on my own side, be an advocate for myself and others like me. ~Maya Angelou

-What is the difference between a Medical Advocacy Consultant and a Doctor?
+What is the difference between a Medical Advocacy Consultant, a Doctor, and a Medical Case Manager?

-A Doctor diagnoses, treats and cares for a patient’s well-being.
-Doctors are qualified to prescribe medications and perform minor medical procedures and minor surgeries.
+A doctor is someone who is experienced and certified to practice medicine to help maintain or restore physical and mental health.
+A Doctor is specially trained to diagnose, treat, and care for a patient’s well-being.
+Doctors meet and talk with patients and caregivers to diagnose, manage and treat illnesses and injuries.
+A Doctor is also qualified to prescribe medications and perform minor medical procedures and minor surgeries, and give specific medical advice.
 Essentially, Doctors care for the general health of their patients.

 Healthy is an outfit that looks differently on everybody. ~ Anonymous